Campfire Bears

 “Must have been a Campfire Bear, Ari Rae.
 You’ve got to watch out for them.
 They are sneaky critters, and they sure do love hotdogs!”

-After lunch Grampa and Ari Rae share more fun camping adventures.
+After lunch Grampa and Ari Rae love sharing more fun camping adventures.

 Ari Rae’s favorite is climbing way up high on big rocks!

-In the evenings after supper and another fun day in camp, Grampa and Ari Rae roast marshmallows for yummy S’mores by the fire.
+In the evenings after supper and another fun day in camp, Grampa roasts Ari Rae marshmallows for gooey sweet S’mores by the fire.

-One night as Ari Rae got ready to taste the scrumptious S’mores treat she had just made she exclaimed,
+One night as Ari Rae got ready to taste her scrumptious S’mores treat, she exclaimed,

 “Oh, my, Grampa.
 Look!”